MicrosoftDocs/azure-docs/articles/sql-database/sql-database-servers-databases.md

 ## Create and manage Azure SQL servers, databases, and firewalls using the REST API

-To create and manage an Azure SQL Database using the REST API, see [Azure SQL Database REST API](/rest/api/sql/).
+To create and manage Azure SQL server, databases, and firewalls using the REST API, see [Azure SQL Database REST API](/rest/api/sql/).

 ## Next steps

-- To learn about pooling databases using SQL elastic pools, see [Elastic pools](sql-database-elastic-pools.md)For information about the Azure SQL Database service, see [What is SQL Database?](sql-database-technical-overview.md)
+- To learn about pooling databases using SQL elastic pools, see [Elastic pools](sql-database-elastic-pool.md)For information about the Azure SQL Database service, see [What is SQL Database?](sql-database-technical-overview.md)
-- To learn about migrating a SQL Server database to Azure, see [Migreate to Azure SQL Database](sql-database-cloud-migrate.md).
+- To learn about migrating a SQL Server database to Azure, see [Migrate to Azure SQL Database](sql-database-cloud-migrate.md).
 - For information about supported features, see [Features](sql-database-features.md)